Small-cell carcinoma: Extrapulmonary localized in the lymph nodes

+Prostate

+Small-cell carcinoma of the prostate (SCCP) is a rare form of prostate cancer (approximately 1% of prostate cancers).
+Symptomatic metastasis of SCCP to the brain is rare, and carries a poor prognosis.

 Signs and symptoms

-Small-cell carcinoma of the lung usually presents in the central airways and infiltrates the submucosa leading to narrowing of bronchial airways.
+Small-cell carcinoma of the lung usually presents in the central airways and infiltrates the submucosa leading to the narrowing of bronchial airways.
 Common symptoms include cough, dyspnea, weight loss, and debility.
-Over 70% of patients with small-cell carcinoma present with metastatic disease; common sites include liver, adrenals, bone, and brain.
+Over 70% of patients with small-cell carcinoma present with metastatic disease; common sites include the liver, adrenals, bone, and brain.